-SCHEER continues (p 25), in the section on neoplasia, by referencing the recent cohort study update by Schüz et al (2022) ignoring severe bias.
-Firstly, the study does not use objective data (as called for by SCHEER, p.
-16 in the SCHEER opinion), only recall data were used.
+SCHEER continues in the section on neoplasia, by referencing the recent cohort study update by Schüz et al (2022), ignoring severe bias of this study.
+Firstly, the study does not use objective data, only recall data were used - a criterium which SCHEER use to discredit other studies finding effects.
 Furthermore, the classification of the subjects in the "high risk group" was based on use of the phone on a daily basis - with no requirement on duration.
 In fact, 59% of the women in the "high exposure" group only used the phone less than 30 minutes per week.
-This is not a relevant high-risk exposure.
-SCHEER chooses to merit this single study, despite the severe flaws of the study^{94,95}, which should render it to be deemed "uninformative".
-Not only does SCHEER not mention the severe criticism from Moskowitz (2022), Birnbaum et al. (2022) or Hardell et al. (2021)96.
-It is remarkable that SCHEER finds it "necessary" (i.e., the selection criterion mentioned in the methodology) to include this study, even
+This is clearly not representative for high-risk exposure.
+SCHEER chooses to merit this single study, despite the severe flaws of the study, which should render it to be deemed "uninformative".
+Not only does SCHEER not mention the severe criticism from Moskowitz (2022), Birnbaum et al. (2022) or Hardell et al. (2021).
+It is remarkable that SCHEER finds it "necessary" (the selection criterion mentioned in the methodology) to include this study, even though it is not a meta-analysis or a systematic review, thus demonstrating the bias towards studies showing "no effect".